censevasta/terraform/devops/hands-on/jenkins/jenkins-05-deployment-to-staging-environments/README.md

         }
 ```

-- Note: You can also use updated `Jenkinsfile2` file intead of updating `Jenkinsfile`.
+- Note: You can also use updated `Jenkinsfile2` file instead of updating `Jenkinsfile`.

 - Go to the `package-application-code-pipeline` then select `Build Now` and observe the behaviors.